brentgroves/repsys/a_status/current_tasks.md

 ## Questions

 - Ask for Plex web service account from Sam or Kevin
+- Does any location besides Indiana have vending machines?

 ## PowerBI reports for PLC KepServerEx log events